tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Prerequisites

-To run an Akka HTTP server app, which uses this adapter, we need
+To run an Pekko HTTP server app, which uses this adapter, we need

 * The Location Service running
 * An AAS instance running and registered with the Location Service